-Based on two documents, "Improving ENC Consistency" and "SCAMIN", written and distributed by IC-ENC in May and August 20031, these recommendations have been discussed and modified by the TSMAD Working Group of the IHO as "advice for good encoding practice" and will be published as separate ENC Encoding Bulletins on the official IHB web site.
 The recommendations are listed in order of their anticipated effectiveness.
-For example, the setting and use of SCAMIN values would have a much greater effect on ENC visualisation improvements than would the standardisation of COMF values for the resolution of coordinates.
+For example, the setting and use of SCAMIN values would have a much greater effect on ENC visualisation improvements than would the standardization of COMF values for the resolution of coordinates.
 All of these recommendations will contribute to improving the ENC product and, taken as a whole, will lead to considerable quality improvements and much greater user satisfaction.
-HOs producing ENCs are therefore recommended to adopt these procedures as early as possible and to grasp opportunities to update all already issued ENCs stepwise.
-However, the timing of the implementation of the recommendations is left to the discretion of the HOs and some additional practices may have to be applied following agreement between neighbouring members.
+HOs producing ENCs are therefore encouraged to adopt these procedures as early as possible and to grasp opportunities as they arise to update previously issued ENCs.
+However, the timing of the implementation of the recommendations is left to the discretion of the HOs and the practices to be applied determined through agreement between neighbouring Member States.